cliuless/ds_again/resources/aws/work_from_home.md

 ![sec_groups](pic_1.png)

 #3) Either:
-- Update your ip's (Source) to your home ip (choose myip) for SSH, PostGres (what have you)
+- Update your ip's (Source) to your home ip (choose 'myip') for SSH, PostGres,etc (will upate to your home ip)
 - Or add a new a Type -> Click 'Edit'
+And new type for SSH, postgres, etc to reflect your home ip

 ![sec_groups](pic_2.png)